 Activity-Based ADP Accumulation Assays

-Activity based ADP accumulation assays are generic, antibody-free, and homogeneous – ideal for identifying and characterizing phosphotransferase activity.
-In contrast to standard assays which rely on antibody detection of a phospho-epitope or monitoring ATP depletion as the result of kinase activity, these assays are gain-of-signal assays that generate a positive readout in direct proportion to ADP as a result of phosphotransferase activity.
+Activity-based ADP accumulation assays are generic, antibody-free, and homogeneous – ideal for identifying and characterizing phosphotransferase activity.
+In contrast to standard assays which rely on antibody detection of a phosphoepitope or monitoring ATP depletion as the result of kinase activity, these assays are gain-of-signal assays that generate a positive readout in direct proportion to ADP accumulation, which results from phosphotransferase activity.

-The assay uses an enzyme-coupled reaction that produces a red-shifted fluorescence signal that is directly proportional to the amount of ADP in the solution.
-The enzyme-coupled reaction utilizes ADP to generate hydrogen peroxide which in turn combines with a fluorescent dye precursor (ADHP) and peroxidase to generate fluorescent resorufin.
+The assay uses enzymatic reactions that produce a signal that is directly proportional to the amount of ADP in the solution.
+These reactions utilize ADP to convert ADHP (10-Acetyl-3,7-dihydroxyphenoxazine), a fluorescent dye precursor, to fluorescent resorufin.

 Kinase Assay Options